neuralmagic/sparseml/integrations/ultralytics/README.md

 * By default, Automatic Mixed Precision (AMP) is disabled when using the integrated `train.py`.
 This is because mixed precision is not supported for PyTorch quantization-aware training.
 To enable, set the `--use-amp` flag
+* By default, this integration will override the default activation function used by the repository and replace it with `LeakyRelu`.
+To avoid this behavior, set the `--no-leaky-relu-override` flag

 You can learn how to build or download a recipe using the [SparseML](https://github.com/neuralmagic/sparseml)